 Questions?
 Please contact

 Ian Smith, Director of HS Instruction at firstname.lastname@example.org or 630-682-2464.

 Please click this link to access the course selection and payment portal.

 If you already have a myschoolbucks account, please choose "log in".
 If you do not, please select "sign up for free".

-Families may register for online summer school now through April 30, 2020.
+Families may register for online summer school from March 1 - May 13, 2022.
 Registration and payment will occur online on the district website.

 When are the sessions?